0x1ED1CE/FPS/README.md

 <img src="/screenshots/mBAgMbm.gif?raw=true">

 ## TODO:
+- Contact manifold (contact point caching)
-- Add friction and dampening
+- Friction & dampening
-- Add spatial partitions.
-This is suppose to be fast after all!
-- Rewrite it in C99.
-Originally written in Lua to be used with [LÖVE](https://github.com/love2d/love)
+- Sleep state
+- Spatial partitioning
+- Collision groups
-- Constraints?
+- Constraints

 ## License
 This software is free to use.
 You can modify it and redistribute it under the terms of the